stride3d/stride-docs/en/manual/install-and-update/install-stride.md

 2. Run the installer by double-clicking the **StrideSetup.exe** file and follow the on screen instructions until the **Stride Launcher** is installed.
 Make sure to accept the privacy policy.

     > [!WARNING]
-    > If the .NET SDK has never been installed on your machine, the .NET SDK installation window **might appear below** the Stride installation window.
+    > If the .NET SDK has never been installed on your machine, the .NET SDK installation window **might appear behind** the Stride installation window.
     >
     > ![Image of the .NET installation window](media/install-dotnet-SDK.webp)